 It was my last night in Tokyo and I still needed a ‘themed’ fix after my time spent at the Alcatraz prison-themed restaurant and a maid cafe.
 I’d seen the two giant robots twice, passed the posters and ticket booth advertising this place enough times to see it as a sign and gathered up five hostel friends to make it a big night.

 After picking up your tickets, or showing your pre-booked printed or mobile voucher, you are escorted a few doors down the street and into a building where the performance takes place.
 Here you wait in a bar area decked floor to ceiling in sparkle, neon, and mirrors, before walking down brightly decorated stairs that make you feel like you are in a giant funhouse or a blinding mind warp.
-This immediately gets everyone high in childlike excitement, and that’s not even the half of it.
+This immediately gets everyone high in childlike excitement, and that’s not even half of it.

 Thinking that the hype might give way to letdown, our preconceptions were blown within minutes, and so were our minds.
 I think I was so gobsmacked during the entire performance that I don’t quite remember it all.